GSA/digitalgov.gov/content/posts/2015-09-28-introducing-the-u-s-web-design-standards.md

 ---
+url: /2015/09/28/introducing-the-u-s-web-design-standards/
 date: 2015-09-28 3:18:18 -0400
-title: 'Introducing the U.S. Web Design Standards'
+title: Introducing the U.S. Web Design Standards
-summary: 'Joanne is a young Army Veteran who is looking to make use of her GI Bill Benefits and apply for federal student loans to attend college.
+summary: Joanne is a young Army Veteran who is looking to make use of her GI Bill Benefits and apply for federal student loans to attend college.
 In trying to access the federal programs which will allow her to afford college, Joanne must navigate the websites of multiple agencies.
-She finds dozens of government websites which'
+She finds dozens of government websites which
-authors: [mollie-ruskin, carolyn-dew, maya-benari, colin-macarthur]
+authors:
+  - mollie-ruskin
+  - carolyn-dew
+  - maya-benari
+  - colin-macarthur
 categories:
   - Design
 tag: